 In the Pacific northwest, nearly 90% of mature forests over 150 years of age have been logged.
 In conjunction with the thousands of miles of logging roads now traversing federal and private forests, logging has significantly degraded and fragmented a majority of the Klamath-Siskiyou region.
 The effects of logging have impacted forest and aquatic species alike, ranging from imperiled Pacific fishers, threatened spotted owls, threatened foothill yellow-legged frogs, and endangered northern California coho salmon.
 WCS is working with the Hoopa Valley Tribe and other regional partners to collect information on the habitat use patterns of fishers and develop forest management recommendations to inform regional foresters on methods to improve sustainable forestry practices.

-Historic occurrence of fire in the Klamath-Siskiyou region has changed from frequent, low intensity ground fires to infrequent high intensity, stand-replacing fires following a century of fire suppression.
-Changes in fire frequency and intensity have also increased the susceptibility of forests to epidemic attacks of insects and diseases and stress from drought.
-Numerous large and destructive fires have occurred in this region in the last few decades.
-These impacts are also occurring under the influence of global climate change.
-It is widely agreed that a warming climate will likely result in extended fire seasons and increases in total area burned throughout the Klamath-Siskiyou region.
-While forest thinning/fuels management projects strive to reduce the risk of severe wildfires and sustain the forested habitats imperiled fishers depend on, they may impose their own set of threats to individual fishers and fisher populations.
-WCS is working to quantify the short-term impacts of forest thinning/fuels management and understory burning projects on fisher habitat use and predation risk.
+Human influences have altered the fire environment of the Klamath Siskiyou region.
+Logging has converted historically multi-aged, closed forests to single-aged, open forests which are more susceptible to larger and more severe wildfires.
+These impacts are also occurring under the influence of climate change.
+It is suspected that a warming climate will likely result in extended fire seasons and increases in total area burned throughout the Klamath-Siskiyou region.
+While fuels management projects strive to reduce the risk of severe wildfires and sustain the forested habitats imperiled fishers depend on, they may impose their own set of threats to individual fishers and fisher populations.
+WCS is working to quantify the short-term impacts of fuels and other forest management projects on fisher habitat use and predation risk.
 This information will be used to better direct these types of projects while conserving fisher habitat.

 WCS is co-directing and collaborating with various partners in northern California, including the Hoopa Valley Tribe, to conserve remnant fisher populations by collecting information on fisher dens, habitat requirements, and forest thinning/forest fire fuels management projects to inform federal, state, and tribal conservation strategies.
 Through these efforts we work with stakeholders to develop and adopt forest- and fuels-management practices that minimize impacts to wildlife.